• 10.00am - 5.30pm

 Mortars

 The Stokes mortar (above) was the most successful British mortar.
 It consisted of a metal tube fixed to an anti-recoil plate.
-When dropped into the tube, a bomb hit a firing pin at the bottom and launched.
+When a bomb was dropped into the tube, it would hit a firing pin at the bottom and be launched.
 It could fire 20 bombs per minute and had a range of 1,100 metres.

 Australians loading a 9.45 inch trench mortar on the Somme, August 1916